fabtools/fabtools/README.md

 Introduction
 ============

-`fabtools` includes useful functions to help you write [Fabric](http://fabfile.org/) files.
+`fabtools` includes useful functions to help you write your [Fabric](http://fabfile.org/) files.

-`fabtools` make it easier to manage system users, packages, databases, etc.
+`fabtools` makes it easier to manage system users, packages, databases, etc.

 `fabtools` includes a number of low-level actions, as well as a higher level interface called `icanhaz`.